 Anxiety of socialisation can be cause of concern for students returning to schools: Experts

-The healthcare experts also advised the parents and teachers to watch out for warning signs such as lack of concentration and sudden anger among children since reopening of the schools.
+Noting that the Covid pandemic has severely affected the mental health of children, healthcare experts have said that anxiety of socialization can be a cause of concern for students returning to schools as they were physically away from their friends and teachers for a prolonged period.

-NEW DELHI: Noting that the Covid pandemic has severely affected the mental health of children, healthcare experts have said that anxiety of socialisation can be a cause of concern for students returning to schools as they were physically away from their friends and teachers for a prolonged period.
+Noting that the Covid pandemic has severely affected the mental health of children, healthcare experts have said that anxiety of socialization can be a cause of concern for students returning to schools as they were physically away from their friends and teachers for a prolonged period.

 On the occasion of World Mental Health Day on Sunday, the healthcare experts said children might face anxiety returning back to schools and advised their parents and teachers to watch out for warning signs such as lack of concentration and sudden anger among children since reopening of the schools.